 Your interviews should flow like natural conversations and not a formal meeting.
 Use transition comments to guide your conversation and probe for additional information.
 Be engaged and ask your key informants for feedback.
 This is your opportunity to consider what recommendations or resolutions they can provide in addressing the issue you’re exploring.

 As the interviewer, your goal is to make the interviews a positive and stress-free experience.
 Maintain a neutral viewpoint and avoid any distracting nonverbal cues.
 It’s okay if you don’t agree with your informants’ opinions.
-Your goal is to remain neutral and gather additional information regarding the issue.
+Your goal is to remain neutral and gather additional information about the issue.
 Avoid using jargon or technical terms that your key informants may not be familiar with.
 This will only cause confusion and may disrupt the interview.
 Also, practice cultural competence so you can accurately portray your key informants’ stories.
 Be respectful and ask for clarity as needed.

 Be mindful of key informants’ nonverbal cues during the interview.
 Paying attention to nonverbal cues can help you better understand what is truly being said beyond just the words being spoken.
 During the interview, pay close attention to eye contact, gestures, facial expressions, postures, and other movements.
 This is a great way to gauge your key informants’ levels of interest and understanding.